Homestead High School (California): Academics

-Homestead High School's curriculum includes preparatory courses, vocational training, and general education.
-The school has a variety of special programs to meet the needs of exceptional students.
-Homestead offers eight honors classes and 17 open-access Advanced Placement (AP) courses.
-Several programs promote positive learning for all students, including AVID and inclusion classes to support the needs of English Language Learners and special education students.
-The school also offers a peer tutorial program to serve the needs of students unable to pass the California High School Exit Exam and finish graduation requirements.

 Music department and marching band

 Homestead has a music program consisting of more than a dozen performing groups, including concert bands, a jazz ensemble, a marching band, choral groups, string and symphonic ensembles, and extracurricular performing arts groups such as winter guard and winter percussion.
 The marching band has enjoyed a continuous run of championship awards, starting in 1993 with their field show rendition of The Phantom of the Opera.
 Since then, the Mighty Mustang Marching Band has performed such shows as The Who's Tommy, and Miss Saigon.
 In their first statewide competition in 2005, the band tied for 6th place in the 5A division at the Western Band Association State Championships.
 In April 2010, Homestead's marching band was one of only 10 high schools nationwide selected to participate in the 2011 Macy's Thanksgiving Day Parade in New York City.
 In November 2015, the band traveled to their first appearance at the Bands of America Grand National Championships and finished 19th-place as a semifinalist, out of 95 bands.
 On November 19, 2017, Homestead's Marching Band placed 3rd overall at the 2017 WBA Grand Championships with a score of 94.15, the highest score in Homestead history.
 On New Year's Day 2018, the band participated at the 129th Annual Tournament of Roses Parade.
 The band was later selected to perform again at the 136th rose parade, on January 1, 2025.

 The jazz, vocal, string and wind ensembles consistently rank Superior in competitions.
 Many of the musical groups have traveled internationally.
 The Wind Ensemble and Orchestra performed in Carnegie Hall at the 2007 New York Band and Orchestra Festival, winning Silver Awards for each group.
 Participating in the 2009 Australian International Music Festival held in the Sydney Opera House on a trip to New Zealand and Australia, the Wind Symphony received a Gold Award, and the Jazz Ensemble received a Silver Award.

-The Homestead instrumental music and marching band are under the direction of John Burn and Ben Scharf, and the choral groups are under the direction of Dr. Jeff Morton.

-Winter Guard

-The Winter Guard program has won the California Color Guard Circuit (CCGC) championship six times, as well as Winter Guard International regional competitions.